Resources

 Windows Client Tool for the visualization, analysis, and development of methods for quantitative mass spectrometry

 • Free, open-source quantitative mass spectrometry software.
 Skyline is a freely-available, open-source Windows client application for building Selected Reaction Monitoring (SRM) / Multiple Reaction Monitoring (MRM), Parallel Reaction Monitoring (PRM), Data Independent Acquisition (DIA/SWATH) and DDA with MS1 quantitative methods and analyzing the resulting mass spectrometer data.
 Its flexible configuration supports All Molecules.
-It aims to employ cutting-edge technologies for creating and iteratively refining targeted methods for large-scale quantitative mass spectrometry studies in life sciences.
+Skyline uses state-of-the-art technologies for creating and iteratively refining targeted methods for large-scale quantitative mass spectrometry studies in life sciences.

 • Supports proteomics, metabolomics, and small molecule workflows.